Buy the Save America’s Windows book right here.

 Or, give me a call and order from a real person.
 That’s right, I answer my own phone and am happy to talk with you.
 207 773-2306. –John

-Shipping is via United States Postal Service, Media Mail, and takes one to two weeks.
+Shipping is via United States Postal Service, Media Mail, and takes two to three weeks.

 Covers traditional methods and the latest in modern high-tech materials and techniques.
 Learn how to avoid falling under the spell of the window replacement salesman.
 Specific step-by-step repair and maintenance treatments.
 Window project profiles.
 National directory of 200+ window specialists who will save your windows and not try to sell you replacements.
 This is the new 2013 edition with many revisions, an all new chapter on sash glazing and painting; and an expanded directory with hundreds of window specialists, some in every state.
 177 pages, 257 illustrations.